VijetHegde604/GeoGenie-backend/README.md

 1. **GPS-First Approach**: If GPS coordinates are available (from EXIF or live location), the app uses reverse geocoding via OpenStreetMap Nominatim API.

 2. **Visual Fallback**: If GPS is unavailable or doesn't yield a landmark, the app:
-   - Extracts CLIP embeddings from the image
+   - Extracts CLIP/DinoV2 embeddings from the image
    - Searches against a FAISS database of reference landmarks
    - Returns the best match with confidence score